 As a player, Chmiel thrived at Feather River, earning First-Team All-Golden Valley Conference honors before continuing his career and education at the University of Alaska-Fairbanks.

-A graduate of Excelsior College in Albany, N.Y., where he earned his bachelor’s degree in liberal studies, Chmiel and his wife, Julie, have a daughter Skylar Rosa.
+A graduate of Excelsior College in Albany, N.Y., where he earned his bachelor's degree in liberal studies, Chmiel and his wife, Julie, have two daughters Skylar and Ivy.

 The Chmiel Capsule

 NWBL Runner-Up, 2006 Charlotte Sting, WNBA, assistant coach, 2005